Jester4872/OLD_FE7_Skill_System/README.md

 ### How to Use

-- Locate the ASM file of the skill you want to apply
+- Locate the `.event` file of the skill you wish to use
-- Change the ID of the unit you want to apply it to (most are set to #0x3 which is Lyn)
+- Go to `Event_Assembler\EA Standard Library\FE7 Definitions.txt` to get the list of units to apply skills to
-- Drag that ASM file onto the AssembleARM.bat file to recompile a new DMP file
+- They will look like this `#define Eliwood 0x01` (you ust want the name)
+- In the `.event file` for your skill e.g `LifeAndDeath.event` and `WORD` + the name of the unit you grabbed under the `#incbin` line
-- Uncomment one of the `#include` lines within Buildfile.event (BanditBreaker and the effectiveness table must be paired)
+- Now uncomment one of the `#include` lines within Buildfile.event (BanditBreaker and the effectiveness table must be paired)
 - Put your base rom in the same folder as the build file and rename it to FE7_clean.gba
 - Drag that GBA file onto the 'MAKE HACK' file which will produce a new GBA file called `FE_Hack.gba` with the skill applied
 - Now when you load that GBA file the skill should work.